quasilyte/gdata/README.md

 This library tries to use the most conventional app data folder for every platform.

 It provides a simple key-value style API.
 It can be considered to be a platform-agnostic localStorage.

+This package was part of my game development framework which I used in all of my Go-powered games.
+Now I'm feel like it's ready to become a part of the ecosystem.

 ## Installation